bdist/bdist-workspace/README.md

 GRANT ALL ON DATABASE db TO db;
 ```

+8. Now you are ready to run the Lab Notebooks!

 ## Open pgAdmin

 pgAdmin is the most popular and feature rich Open Source administration and development platform for PostgreSQL, the most advanced Open Source database in the world.